History of cricket in the United States: History following independence

 Cricket enjoyed its greatest popularity along the East Coast corridor between Philadelphia and New York.
 A contemporary report notes that upwards of 5,000 people played the game in those cities.
 In 1833, students at Haverford College established what is generally accepted as the first cricket club exclusively for Americans.
 This club was short-lived, but helped to keep interest in the sport alive in Philadelphia, leading to the foundation of the Philadelphia Cricket Club in 1854 and the Germantown and Young America clubs in 1855.
 By this time, Philadelphia had become the unofficial "Cricket Capital of America."

 The United States participated in the first international cricket match, which saw St George's Cricket Club play Canada on 24 September 1844, at the former Bloomingdale Park in Manhattan.
 The match was attended by some 10,000 spectators.
 It is today "the longest international rivalry in cricket, in fact in any sport."
 Wagers of around $120,000 were placed on the outcome of the match.

 As late as 1855, the New York press was still devoting more space to coverage of cricket than to baseball.
+In the mid-19th century, the sport was played in approximately 125 cities in 22 states.
+Roughly 500 officially established clubs existed and it is probable that in 1860 there were 10,000 boys and men in America who had actively played the sport for at least a season.
+Abraham Lincoln, later to be president, had watched two American cities play each other in an 1849 cricket match.

 Sides from England toured the US and Canada after the English cricket seasons of 1859, 1868 and 1872, in tours organized as commercial ventures.
 The 1859 team comprised six players from the All-England Eleven and six from the United All-England Eleven and was captained by George Parr.
 They played five matches, winning them all.
 There were no first-class fixtures.
 The match at New York attracted a crowd that was claimed to be 10,000, all that the ground would hold.

-The 1868 tourists were led by Edgar Willsher and those of 1872–3 by R.A.
+The 1868 tourists were led by Edgar Willsher and those of 1872–73 by R.A.
 Fitzgerald.
 The latter side included W.G.Grace.

 Most of the matches of these early English touring teams were played "against odds", that is to say the home team was permitted to have more than eleven players (usually twenty-two) in order to make a more even contest.